Radialbog9/MinecraftManhunt/README.md

 We're always open to suggestions!

 ## API
-This plugin has a (somewhat simple) API for developers to use.
+This plugin has a (somewhat simple and somewhat terrible) API for developers to use.
 You can start and stop the game and access the list of runners and hunters.
 See [this page](https://radialbog9.github.io/api.md) for more info.